mum0n/model_size/docs/size_structured_model_snowcrab.md

 ```

-The above are mean estimates.
-The posterior predictions with these effects removed is computed by returning to the internal representation of these values (log odds ratios and *logit* probabilities) in INLA.
+The above are posterior mean estimates.
+The samples of posterior predictions with these effects removed is computed by returning to the internal representation of these values (log odds ratios and *logit* probabilities) in INLA.
 These samples are extracted and saved in the next step.

 ```{r post-stratification-size-bias-samples}